Should Furnace Damper Be Open or Closed in Summer?

 • Leaky ducts

-Check to make sure that no furniture or other objects are blocking your vents, and change your air filter since trapped dirt particles can limit airflow.
-If these steps don’t solve the problem, you may have cracks in your ductwork that need repairing.
+Check to make sure that no furniture or other objects are blocking your vents, and schedule AC filter replacement in Elgin since trapped dirt particles can significantly limit airflow.
+If these steps don’t solve the problem, our ductwork repair in Elgin, IL team can inspect for cracks and seal them properly.